webappsolution/angular-add-auth-token-ngrx/README.md

 wasi$ docker-compose build && docker-compose up -d
 ```

+Navigate to `http://localhost:4300/` to run the app in the browser.

-If you know how to build docker images you can also edit and use the Docker stack YAML file to run the app locally:
+**NOTE**: If you know how to build docker images you can also edit and use the Docker stack YAML file to run the app locally:
 `docker stack deploy -c ./local.yml blog`

 ## Code scaffolding